 In the normal course of business, the Company may enter into contracts that contain a variety of representations and warranties and which provide general indemnifications.
 The Company may also enter into future funding commitments such as revolving credit facilities, bridge financing commitments or delayed draw commitments.
-As of December 31, 2015, the Company had unfunded commitments on revolving credit facilities of \$17,576, no outstanding bridge financing commitments of \$8,678.
-As of December 31, 2014, the Company had unfunded commitments on revolving credit facilities of \$8,948, no outstanding bridge financing commitments and other future funding commitments of \$18,475.
+As of December 31, 2016, the Company had unfunded commitments on revolving credit facilities of \$27,915, no outstanding bridge financing commitments and other future funding commitments of \$16,368.
+As of December 31, 2015, the Company had unfunded commitments on revolving credit facilities of \$17,576, no outstanding bridge financing commitments and other future funding commitments of \$8,678.
 The unfunded commitments on revolving credit facilities and delayed draws are disclosed on the Company's respective Consolidated Schedules of Investments.

-The Company also has revolving borrowings available under the Holdings Credit Facility and the NMFC Credit Facility as ofDecember 31, 2015 and December 31, 2014.
-See Note 7, Borrowings, for details.
+The Company also has revolving borrowings available under the Holdings Credit Facility and the NMFC Credit Facility as ofDecember 31, 2016 and December 31, 2015.
+See Note 7.
+Borrowings, for details.

 The Company may from time to time enter into financing commitment letters.
-As ofDecember 31, 2015 and December 31, 2014, the Company did not enter into any commitment letters to purchase debt investments which could require funding in the future.
+As ofDecember 31, 2016 and December 31, 2015, the Company had commitment letters to purchase investments in the aggregate par amount of \$14,818 and \$0, respectively, which could require funding in the future.